Loading...

 Add Fiber-Rich Vegetables

-Engage in a short walk or light physical activity after meals to assist in maintaining balanced glucose levels.
+Consider taking a short walk or engaging in light physical activity after meals to help manage blood sugar levels.

 Mindful Eating